vinnyoodles/dual-slide-menu/README.md

 ```

-If you only want to use a certain side for a menu then initalize using the following method
+If you only want to use a certain side for a menu then initialize using the following method

 ```swift
     let leftView = storyboard?.instantiateViewControllerWithIdentifier("LeftMenuController")